iamshanevictor/SparkRepo/server/REFACTORING_SUMMARY.md

 # SparkRepo Server Refactoring - Complete Summary

+> Archived: This summary reflects a previous Supabase-based backend.
+The project has since migrated to Firebase (Firestore).
+Please refer to `FIREBASE_SETUP_GUIDE.md` and `server/QUICKSTART.md` for the current architecture and setup instructions.

 ## Executive Summary

 Your SparkRepo server had **11 critical issues** and architectural conflicts.
 All have been **resolved and refactored**.
 The code is now production-ready with proper logging, error handling, validation, and documentation.